racheGW/TechBasics_Assignments/assignments/week11/assignment11_code_study.md

 1. Where did you find the code and why did you choose it?
 (Provide the link)

 I looked on git hub for a python code that involved organisation.
-After looking through some of the examples I choose (https://github.com/rohithasrk/GSoC-Organisation-Scraper.git).
+After looking through some of the examples I choose: (https://github.com/rohithasrk/GSoC-Organisation-Scraper.git).
+Specifically the scrape.py file.

 ---